5P5/vscode-file-header/README.md

 	"powerHeader.template": "file://$WORKSPACE_FOLDER/dev/template.txt"
 	```

-1. You company requires you to use a specific header template in `cpp`?
+1. Your company requires you to use a specific header template in `cpp`?
 Easy! ⚙️ \<any>
 	```jsonc
 	"[cpp]": {
 		"powerHeader.commentMode": "line",